-Partial pension: The insured has a diminished physical or mental capacity but can continue to work under certain conditions.
+Partial disability pension: The insured has a diminished physical or mental capacity but can continue to work under certain conditions.

-Disability social assistance (means-tested): Cash or in-kind benefits are paid to any person assessed with a disability, according to assessed needs.
+Disability social assistance (means-tested): Paid to persons assessed with a disability who do not meet the qualifying conditions for a disability or partial disability pension, according to assessed needs.

-Survivor pension: The deceased received or was entitled to receive an old-age or disability pension at the time of death or was employed for at least 6 months before the time of death and for at least 75% of his or her adult life.
+Survivor pension: The deceased received or was eligible to receive an old-age or disability pension at the time of death or was employed for at least six months before the time of death and for at least 75% of his or her adult life.

-Eligible survivors are a widow (or partner) with at least one year of marriage or cohabitation with the deceased, or who had children with the deceased, or without restriction if the death was due to an accident; a needy widower or partner aged 65 or older or disabled; orphans younger than age 17 (no limit if disabled and dependent or for a full orphan in higher education); and needy, dependent parents.
+Eligible survivors are a widow (or partner) who was married to or living with the deceased for at least one year, or who had children with the deceased, or without restriction if the death was due to an accident; a needy widower or partner aged 65 or older or disabled; an orphan younger than age 17 (no limit if disabled and economically dependent on the deceased or for a full orphan in higher education); and needy, dependent parents.

-A widow younger than age 40 who is unemployed but able to work and without dependents is eligible for up to 2 years of pension (or until she becomes employed).
+A nonworking widow younger than age 40 who is able to work and has no dependents is eligible for up to two years of pension (or until she becomes employed).
+A working widow may receive the survivor pension in addition to her salary.

-Survivor social assistance (means-tested): Cash or inkind benefits are paid to any survivor, according to assessed needs.
+Survivor social assistance (means-tested): Paid to any survivor who is incapable of any work, according to assessed needs.

-Old-age pension: The monthly pension is 60% of average earnings in the best 5 of the last 15 years plus 2% of earnings for each year of employment exceeding 30 years.
+Old-age pension: 60% of average earnings in the best five of the last 15 years of employment plus 2% of earnings for each year of employment exceeding 30 years is paid.

-Partial pension: The monthly pension is 40% of average earnings in the best 5 of the last 15 years plus 2% of earnings for each year of employment exceeding 20 years.
+Partial pension: 40% of average earnings in the best five of the last 15 years of employment plus 2% of earnings for each year of employment exceeding 20 years is paid.